Buy good. Do good.

 NATIVE LAND, NATIVE VOICE

-At Native Land, Native Voice, we honor not only the lives of Missing and Murdered Indigenous Women (MMIW), but also the ongoing struggle for Indigenous rights, land, and sovereignty.
+At Native Land, Native Voice, we honor Missing and Murdered Indigenous Women (MMIW) and fight for Indigenous rights, land, and sovereignty.

-We were never lost - we were silenced.
-And now, we speak.
+🧡 We were never lost - only silenced.
+Now, we speak.

 THIS IS STOLEN LAND - OUR VOICE, OUR TRUTH